tellor-io/dataSpecs/README.md

 Queries are uniquely identified by a special JSON string called the Query `Descriptor`.
 In order to properly interact with the oracle, the `Descriptor` string must be provided *exactly* as defined by the [Query Descriptor Specification](#query-descriptor-specifications).

-The following is an example descriptor for a Legacy Query.
+The following is an example descriptor for a legacy query.
 The `type` of query is a `LegacyRequest`.
 The `LegacyRequest` query has a single integer parameter, called `legacy_id`.

     {"type":"LegacyRequest","legacy_id":1}